KuzAlexey/uniswapV3MarketMakingBot/README.md

 **The price we actually trade at is the geometric mean of the two ends of the segment.** It does not depend on how big our position is.

+That single number decides everything.
+The money on the table in any fill is

+$$\left|P_{\text{exec}} - P_{\text{fair}}\right|$$

+and **the sign of the difference decides who walks away with it.**

+**They take it — this is the arbitrage.** Our quote ends up on the wrong side of fair.
+That happens when Binance moves and our position does not: an ask placed above yesterday's fair price is below today's, so someone buys ETH from us cheap and sells it elsewhere in the same block, with no risk at all.
+This is what the assignment means by leaving arbitrage on the table, and `PULL_FRACTION` is what guards against it — we redeploy once the fair price has drifted, before the gap is used up.

-Now put a range straddling the fair price.
-Then $P_1 < P_{\text{fair}} < P_2$,
+**Nobody takes it — and that is still bad.** A range straddling the fair price has $P_1 < P_{\text{fair}} < P_2$, so $P_{\text{exec}} \approx P_{\text{fair}}$:
-so $P_{\text{exec}} \approx P_{\text{fair}}$: we sell at fair value and buy at fair value, and the 0.0375% pool fee is the entire income.
-That fee does not cover what the position gives up, because the flow reaching it is informed — people trade against us exactly when they expect the price to move on.
-The position ends up holding more of whichever asset is losing.
+we sell at fair value and buy at fair value, and the 0.0375% pool fee is the entire income.
+The fee does not cover what the position gives up, because the flow reaching it is informed — people trade against us exactly when they expect the price to move on, and the position is left holding whichever asset is losing.

+**We take it.** Our quote sits on the far side of fair: the ask above it, the bid below it.
+Every fill is then better for us than the market price by exactly that gap, and nothing else about the position needs to be clever.

-**So the gap is not only a shield.** Quoting away from the fair price is what creates the edge in the first place: it guarantees every fill happens at a price better than fair, which is the only thing that can pay for adverse selection.
+**The main idea.** Quoting away from the fair price is what creates the edge in the first place — it guarantees every fill happens at a price better than fair.
+And when the pool price starts coming back towards fair, we should not be providing liquidity at all.
+That is the next section.

 ### 2. What a round trip costs